mattia-atzeni/basket-manager/README.md

-# Basket Manager
 <h1 align=center>
 <img src="Logo/horizontal.png" width=50%>
 </h1>

-Basket Manager is an Android application designed to allow Basket referees to manage their matches.
+BasketManager is an Android application designed to allow Basket referees to manage their matches.

 More in details, the application allows a referee to: